aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

         profile: A-PR01-DMZ         # Port profile to apply
 ```

-Whereas most of the information are purely optional as not used by AVD, the last 3 entries are required:
+Whereas most of the information is purely optional, the below entries are required:

+- `endpoint_ports`: Used in the switch_port description.
-- `switch_ports`: Will be used to configure correct port on the switch.
+- `switch_ports`: Will be used to configure the correct port on the switch.
 - `switches`: Must be switch name defined in your inventory.
 - `profile`: Profile created previously.

 ##### Server connected to MLAG

-In case of connection to MLAG, data structure is the same and only difference is we need to add information about Port-Channel to configure.
+In the case of an MLAG connection, the data structure is the same and the only difference is we need to add information about Port-Channel to be configured.

 ```yaml
 servers: